Divyesh-Johri/CodePath-Twitter/README.md

 ## Notes

 This app runs using the Twitter developer API and shows further progress in creating Home feed pages and utilizing http calls to receive and display data.
+Data is transferred between activities as parcelables, enabled easily using the Parceler library.
+The app also uses Room, an ORM SQLite database, to keep ten preloaded tweets for offline viewing (persistence).
+This is enabled through the use of Data Access Objects (DAOs).

 ## Open-source libraries used